Online Obituaries

 Family and friends

-Funny habits or quirks
+Funny habits or quirks.

-There’s no rule saying what can and can’t be included - include whatever you and your fellow mourners feel is relevant or are comfortable with sharing.
+Remember, it’s all about memorialising your loved one, and there’s no rule saying what can and can’t be included.
+So, include whatever you and your fellow mourners feel is relevant or are comfortable with sharing in this public forum.

+keep in mind that good obituaries don’t inundate the reader with trivial details.
+A well-written obituary paints a picture of what the person was like to be around, and the impact they had on those around them.
 Don’t be afraid to abridge, or use a habit or phrase they were fond of to sum up their personality.

-Once all the details are complete, be sure to include any information about memorials, viewings, wakes, and other services.
+Once all the details are complete, be sure to include any information about memorials, viewings, wakes and other services.

-You might like to consider adding the following:
+You might like to add:

 Name of the funeral home and contact number